 Learn About Early Settlers

-Sam Houston Park, the oldest in Houston, dates back to 1900.
+The oldest in Houston, this park dates back to 1900.
 A museum and restored homes highlight Houston’s history.
 The museum includes a replica of a general store that originally stood in Egypt, Texas.
 The oldest house, built in 1823 and moved here in 1973, stands near the museum to be better protected from hurricanes.

 A walking tour around the park passes homes and St. John Church.
 Some were destined for demolition but relocated and restored here in the park.

 The only home that is original to this location is the stately Kellum-Noble House, built in 1847.
-It became the parkkeeper’s home, and the grounds were the site of the original Houston Zoo.
+It became the parkkeeper’s home, and the grounds were the site of the original zoo.

 A placard stands in front of each home and gives instructions on how to listen to the description of who built and lived in the house.
 Owners came from all walks of life — from German immigrants to a freedman who became a minister and founded Bethel Baptist Church.